openvinotoolkit/openvino/docs/install_guides/installing-openvino-pip.md

 # Install Intel® Distribution of OpenVINO™ Toolkit from PyPI Repository {#openvino_docs_install_guides_installing_openvino_pip}

-You can install Intel® Distribution of OpenVINO™ Toolkit through the PyPI repository, including both OpenVINO Runtime and OpenVINO Model Development Tools.
+You can install Intel® Distribution of OpenVINO™ toolkit through the PyPI repository, including both OpenVINO™ Runtime and OpenVINO™ Development Tools.
 Besides, from the 2022.1 release, OpenVINO Model Development Tools can only be installed via PyPI.

 ## Installing OpenVINO Runtime